Kim Young-sook

-Kim Young-sook (Korean: 김영숙; born 1947) was the second wife of Kim Jong-il.
+Kim Young-sook (Korean: 김영숙; born 1947) was the second wife of Kim Jong Il.
 She was the daughter of a high-ranking military official, and was a switchboard operator in North Hamgyong Province before moving to Pyongyang.
-Kim Jong-il's father, Kim Il-sung, handpicked her to marry his son.
+Kim Jong Il's father, Kim Il Sung, handpicked her to marry his son.
 The two had been estranged for some years before his death.
-Kim Young-sook had a daughter from this marriage, Kim Sol-song (born 1974).
+Kim Young-sook had two daughters from this marriage, Kim Sol-song (born 1974) and Kim Chun-song (born 1976).

-Song Hye-rang, the sister of Kim Jong-il's first mistress Song Hye-rim, mentioned that she is "insignificant to Kim Jong-il, apart from being a legitimate wife in front of Kim Il-sung.
+Song Hye-rang, the sister of Kim Jong Il's first mistress Song Hye-rim, mentioned that she is "insignificant to Kim Jong Il, apart from being a legitimate wife in front of Kim Il Sung.
 She did not even have an identity card in North Korea" as noted in her memoir Rattan house.